franciscoengenheiro/concurrent-problem-sets/README.md

 In the following image, an example can be seen of the iteraction between the producer and consumer coroutines with the queue.
+The diagram assumes this order of events:
+- The **producer 4** coroutine enqueues a message.
+- The **producer 5** coroutine suspends its execution, because the queue was full.
+- The **consumer 1** coroutine dequeues a message and resumes the producer 5 coroutine request to enqueue a message.

 | ![AsynchronousMessageQueue](src/main/resources/set3/async-message-queue.png) |
 |:----------------------------------------------------------------------------:|